Courts to decide if petrol emissions are death knell for UK’s largest oil field

 Khan said it will decide how the UK government enacts legislation, after the UK Supreme Court ruled this summer that environmental impact assessments must take into account “the direct and indirect effects” of oil and gas exploration.

-This represents a “new way” for the government to approach the environmental impact of such projects, said Khan, who added that the legal framework in the UK, and regulation surrounding that, “has to be amended” following the consultation.
+This represents a “new way” for the government to approach the environmental impact of such projects, said Khan, who added that the legal framework in the UK, and regulation surrounding that, “has to be amended”.

-The government said the consultation on the effects of so-called ‘scope 3’ emissions, which will run until 8 January 2025, is the first step towards a “fair, orderly and prosperous transition in the North Sea”.
+The government said its ongoing consultation on the effects of so-called ‘scope 3’ emissions, which will run until 8 January 2025, is the first step towards a “fair, orderly and prosperous transition in the North Sea”.

 Planning “will need to consider how GHG [greenhouse gas emissions] associated with a proposed project impact climate” – including the effects of burning hydrocarbons such as oil, gas or condensate, the Department for Energy Security and Net Zero indicated.